esther3587/Iceberg_Classifier/README.md

 For this project I use keras package for easy stacking several CNN layers in my training model.
 I used 4 convolutional layers with maxpooling and dropout, 2 dense layers, 1 flatten layer, and 1 sigmoid layer.
 Here I use Adam Optimizer and binary_crossentropy loss.

+## Ensemble Learning

+I stacked 5 different models and take median value as my final prediction.
+The logloss improves from 0.18 to 0.16.
+So far, top 26% on Kaggle LB.

 ## Required Package ##